-(3) The rental property owner or agent did not know the tenant was illegally cultivating cannabis and no complaint, property inspection, or other information caused the rental property owner or agent to have actual notice of the illegal cannabis cultivation.
+(iii) The rental property owner or agent did not know the tenant was engaging in unlicensed commercial cannabis activity and no complaint, property inspection, or other information caused the rental property owner or agent to have actual notice of the unlicensed commercial cannabis activity.

 (e) Interest.
 Any administrative fine and penalty shall accrue interest at the same annual rate as any civil judgment.
 Interest shall accrue commencing on the 30th day after the penalty becomes a final decision or order.